moov-io/watchman/docs/runbook.md

 ### Alert on stale data

+Watchman [reports several Prometheus metrics](./metrics.md) that can be scraped.
+Operators should be familar with them to monitor and support Watchman.

 We have an [example Prometheus alert](https://github.com/moov-io/infra/blob/eb0072393756e4b9d8d67eda98db0fab0b05f00b/lib/infra/14-prometheus-rules.yml#L57-L65) for being notified of stale data.
 This helps discover issues incase download or parsing fails.

 ![](./images/stale-data-metrics.png)